felixludos/HumPack/README.rst

 - Enable simple conversion from containers to standard python (eg. decontainerify)
 - Add security functions to encrypt/decrypt files and directories (collecting/zipping contents in a tar)
-- Add Transactionable/Packable replacements for more standard python types
+- Add Transactionable/Packable replacements for more standard python types (especially tuples)
 - Possibly add 1-2 tutorials
 - Write more comprehensive unit tests and report test coverage